LordDoctorSavage/zabbix/README.md

 # zabbix
-Guides and tutorials for Zabbix
+Guides and tutorials for Zabbix can be found in my wiki - https://github.com/LordDoctorSavage/zabbix/wiki